robertwayne/dpy-cogwatch-poetry-template/README.md

 1) Ensure you have Poetry installed with `poetry --version`.
 If not, follow the official [installation](https://python-poetry.org/docs/#installation) instructions.

+2) Run `poetry install` to download all dependencies.

 2) Rename the `.env.template` file to `.env` and add your API token and user ID.
 You can set the prefix here as well.